Women in space: First Woman in Space

-The first woman to fly in space was Valentina Tereshkova, a textile factory worker who was an avid amateur parachutist, as parachuting was necessary for the Earth landing which was made outside the reentry capsule.
+The first woman to fly in space was Valentina Tereshkova, a textile factory worker who was an avid amateur parachutist.
+Parachuting was necessary for the Earth landing which was made outside the reentry capsule.

-Tereshkova flew aboard Vostok 6 on June 16, 1963, completing a 70.8 hour flight making a total of 48 orbits before returning to Earth.
+Tereshkova flew aboard Vostok 6 on June 16, 1963, completing a 70.8 hour flight making 48 orbits of Earth.

 Kamanin framed her as "Gagarin in a skirt".
-Tereshkova married Vostok 3 cosmonaut Andriyan Nikolayev on November 3, 1963, at the Moscow Wedding Palace, with Khrushchev presiding at the wedding party together with top government and space program leaders.
-The occasion was described by Kamanin as "probably useful for politics and science".
-Tereshkova gave birth on 8 June 1964, nearly one year after her space flight, to the first person with a mother and father who had both traveled into space, their daughter Elena Andrianovna Nikolaeva-Tereshkova.
+Tereshkova married Vostok 3 cosmonaut Andriyan Nikolayev on November 3, 1963, at the Moscow Wedding Palace, with Khrushchev presiding at the wedding party together with government and space program leaders.
+Kamanin said it was "probably useful for politics and science".
+Tereshkova gave birth to their daughter on 8 June 1964, the first person with both a mother and father who had traveled into space.

 Further female missions cancelled

 Kamanin hoped to fly two other women on the Voskhod 3 and 4 flights, despite the opposition of Yuri Gagarin and the other male cosmonauts.
 These plans were canceled in 1965, leaving the women with Soviet Air Force officer commissions.

 The American Apollo program to land a man on the Moon included only male astronauts.
 Neither the USSR nor US launched another woman into space until women were admitted to the astronaut and cosmonaut corps in the late 1970s.